learn-co-curriculum/dsc-apis-lab/README.md

 * Create HTTP requests to get data from Yelp API
 * Parse HTTP responses and perform data analysis on the data returned
 * Perform pagination to retrieve troves of data!
-* Create a simple geographical system on to view information about selected businesses, at a given location.
+* Create a simple geographical system to view information about selected businesses, at a given location.

 ## Problem Introduction